-Of the large marine ecosystems in the Study Area, the southeast is judged to be in the best ecological condition (Aquarone et al., 2008).
+Of the large marine ecosystems in the Study Area, the southeast is judged to be in the best ecological condition (Aquarone et al., 2009).
 Sauer et al. (1989) surveyed the micro-surface layer and subsurface water at five open ocean sites between Cape Hatteras, North Carolina and Florida for the presence of polychlorinated biphenyls and several chlorinated pesticides.
-Micro-surface layer samples collected contained polychlorinated biphenyl concentrations between less than 0.5 and 1.5 ng/L and pesticide concentrations between less than 0.5 and 1.0 ng/L. Subsurface water samples contained polychlorinated biphenyl concentration and 0.424 ng/L and pesticide concentrations between 0.013 and 0.1 ng/L. No concentrations exceeded the acute concentration criteria for either contaminant.
+Micro-surface layer samples collected contained polychlorinated biphenyl concentrations between less than 0.5 and 1.5 ng/L and pesticide concentrations between less than 0.5 and 1.0 ng/L. Subsurface water samples contained polychlorinated biphenyl concentration and 9.424 ng/L and pesticide concentrations between 0.003 and 0.424 ng/L and pesticide concentrations between 0.013 and 0.1 ng/L. No concentrations exceeded the acute concentration criteria for either contaminant.
 The concentration of pesticides exceeded the chronic concentration for dichlorodiphenyltrichloroethane (DDT) in the micro-surface layer, but not in the subsurface layers (Table 3.2-4).